1. Main points

 2. Overview

 The data reported are subject to uncertainty, for example, sampling variability and non-sampling error.
-Further information on quality is available in our Business insights and conditions Quality and Methodology Information (QMI) and we regularly update confidence intervals associated with the survey questions.
+This means that the characteristics of single-site businesses that responded within a certain region and wave can have an impact on subnational BICS estimates.
+Further information on quality is available in our Business Insights and Conditions Survey quality and methodology information (QMI) and we regularly update confidence intervals associated with the survey questions.

 Nôl i'r tabl cynnwys